 - Firms should ensure that all compliance policies and procedures are easily available to the employees (g., via an intranet).

-- Compliance programs should include training for employees as to not to make isolated decisions on compliance matters.
+- Compliance programs should include training for employees so as to not to make isolated decisions on compliance matters.

 - Not as an afterthought, but the implementation of a professional compliance mentorship program provides firms with a developing compliance program for the future.